Rhoda-K/Rhoda-K/README.md

  I’m Rhoda KOLO,from Nigeria.
-I hold a Bachelor’s degree in Human Anatomy and currently work as a Lecturer.
+I am a Basic Medical scientist/Researcher.
-My research interests are cognitive neuroscience and science journalism however, I'm open to a career in You can reach me on LinkedIn https://www.linkedin.com/in/rhoda-kolo-110215219
+My research interests are cognitive neuroscience and gut microbiome.
+I'm also exploring a career in product design You can reach me on LinkedIn https://www.linkedin.com/in/rhoda-kolo-110215219